-The YBB Program provides confidential services for youth aged 12-17 who identify as 2SLGBTQ+, through weekly support and education groups, and individual counselling.
-The YBB Program also offers community capacity building around 2SLGBTQ+ inclusion.
+The YBB Program provides confidential services for youth ages 12-17 who identify as 2SLGBTQ+.
+The program offers in-person and/or virtual individual counselling, weekly youth groups, and community capacity building around 2SLGBTQ+ inclusion.

 Goals of the Program:

 - That all youth, regardless of sexual orientation and/or gender identity be afforded equal access to service provision, including the freedom from harassment and discrimination due to sexual orientation and/or gender identity

 - That all youth reach an optimum level of comfort in regard to their identity, enabling them to achieve their full potential

 - To build capacity among service providers in Peel to work positively and in a celebratory way with this community, through an anti-racist and anti-oppressive framework

 - Youth identifying as 2SLGBTQ+ and in need of support

 - Youth who are actively suicidal, homicidal or in need of immediate crisis stabilization

 - When the safety of the Youth Worker cannot be ensured

 - Community agencies: